mysterious-cities-of-code/park_coding_exercise/README.md

 Data structures -

-1. Uses of a simple structure (graph) to map the places, their type and their adjacency lists.
+1. Uses a simple structure (graph) to map the places, their type and their adjacency lists.
 In production code we may wish to make use of an adjacency matrix instead of lists to aid analysis.
 We would probably also lean on better suited libs than hand-rolling this (numpy/scipy etc.)

 2. Uses a simple structure (historical_routes) to maintain a tally of the routes as processed from the file.
 In production code we may also wish to maintain most recent or other ordering, and we would probably also want to store the original data in a lossless repository somewhere.